Confluent (NASDAQ:CFLT) Shares Gap Down to $23.21

-Several research analysts have commented on the company.
-Wells Fargo & Company raised their target price on Confluent from $35.00 to $40.00 and gave the stock an “overweight” rating in a research note on Thursday, August 4th.
-DA Davidson raised their price target on Confluent from $38.00 to $44.00 in a report on Thursday, August 4th.
-Piper Sandler lowered their price target on Confluent from $40.00 to $34.00 in a report on Wednesday, July 13th.
+Several analysts have weighed in on CFLT shares.
 Truist Financial started coverage on Confluent in a report on Friday, September 30th.
 They issued a “buy” rating and a $35.00 price target on the stock.
-Finally, Citigroup raised their price target on Confluent from $26.00 to $32.00 in a report on Thursday, August 4th.
-Five equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $46.80.
+Piper Sandler decreased their price objective on Confluent from $40.00 to $34.00 in a report on Wednesday, July 13th.
+Deutsche Bank Aktiengesellschaft raised their price objective on Confluent from $28.00 to $32.00 in a report on Thursday, August 4th.
+Barclays raised their price objective on Confluent from $28.00 to $32.00 and gave the company an “equal weight” rating in a report on Thursday, August 4th.
+Finally, Morgan Stanley raised their price objective on Confluent from $39.00 to $42.00 and gave the company an “equal weight” rating in a report on Thursday, August 4th.
+Five analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $46.80.

 Confluent Trading Down 6.6 %

-In related news, SVP Chad Verbowski sold 8,097 shares of the firm’s stock in a transaction that occurred on Tuesday, September 20th.
-The stock was sold at an average price of $24.32, for a total transaction of $196,919.04.
-Following the transaction, the senior vice president now directly owns 347,832 shares in the company, valued at approximately $8,459,274.24.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-In related news, SVP Chad Verbowski sold 8,097 shares of the firm’s stock in a transaction that occurred on Tuesday, September 20th.
-The stock was sold at an average price of $24.32, for a total transaction of $196,919.04.
-Following the transaction, the senior vice president now directly owns 347,832 shares in the company, valued at approximately $8,459,274.24.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director Jonathan Chadwick sold 16,625 shares of the firm’s stock in a transaction that occurred on Friday, August 5th.
-The stock was sold at an average price of $33.53, for a total value of $557,436.25.
-Following the transaction, the director now owns 7,688 shares in the company, valued at $257,778.64.
+In other news, SVP Chad Verbowski sold 8,097 shares of Confluent stock in a transaction that occurred on Tuesday, September 20th.
+The stock was sold at an average price of $24.32, for a total value of $196,919.04.
+Following the sale, the senior vice president now directly owns 347,832 shares in the company, valued at approximately $8,459,274.24.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+In other news, SVP Chad Verbowski sold 8,097 shares of Confluent stock in a transaction that occurred on Tuesday, September 20th.
+The stock was sold at an average price of $24.32, for a total value of $196,919.04.
+Following the sale, the senior vice president now directly owns 347,832 shares in the company, valued at approximately $8,459,274.24.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, major shareholder Peter H. Fenton sold 191,100 shares of Confluent stock in a transaction that occurred on Thursday, August 18th.
+The stock was sold at an average price of $30.39, for a total value of $5,807,529.00.
+Following the completion of the sale, the insider now owns 987,678 shares in the company, valued at $30,015,534.42.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 241,490 shares of company stock worth $7,348,575 in the last ninety days.
-27.94% of the stock is owned by insiders.
+In the last three months, insiders have sold 241,490 shares of company stock worth $7,348,575.
+27.94% of the stock is currently owned by insiders.

 Institutional Investors Weigh In On Confluent

-A number of large investors have recently made changes to their positions in the business.
-Credit Suisse AG grew its position in shares of Confluent by 1.7% in the 2nd quarter.
-Credit Suisse AG now owns 21,325 shares of the company’s stock worth $495,000 after buying an additional 362 shares during the last quarter.
-Geneos Wealth Management Inc. grew its position in shares of Confluent by 37.7% in the 2nd quarter.
-Geneos Wealth Management Inc. now owns 1,473 shares of the company’s stock worth $36,000 after buying an additional 403 shares during the last quarter.
-Byrne Asset Management LLC bought a new stake in shares of Confluent in the 4th quarter worth approximately $31,000.
-Penserra Capital Management LLC grew its position in shares of Confluent by 50.0% in the 1st quarter.
-Penserra Capital Management LLC now owns 1,926 shares of the company’s stock worth $78,000 after buying an additional 642 shares during the last quarter.
-Finally, Advisors Asset Management Inc. bought a new stake in shares of Confluent in the 1st quarter worth approximately $30,000.
+Large investors have recently made changes to their positions in the business.
+Credit Suisse AG boosted its position in shares of Confluent by 1.7% during the second quarter.
+Credit Suisse AG now owns 21,325 shares of the company’s stock valued at $495,000 after purchasing an additional 362 shares in the last quarter.
+Geneos Wealth Management Inc. boosted its position in shares of Confluent by 37.7% during the second quarter.
+Geneos Wealth Management Inc. now owns 1,473 shares of the company’s stock valued at $36,000 after purchasing an additional 403 shares in the last quarter.
+Byrne Asset Management LLC bought a new stake in shares of Confluent during the fourth quarter valued at approximately $31,000.
+Penserra Capital Management LLC boosted its position in shares of Confluent by 50.0% during the first quarter.
+Penserra Capital Management LLC now owns 1,926 shares of the company’s stock valued at $78,000 after purchasing an additional 642 shares in the last quarter.
+Finally, Advisors Asset Management Inc. bought a new stake in shares of Confluent during the first quarter valued at approximately $30,000.
 40.65% of the stock is currently owned by institutional investors.

 About Confluent